awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-optiongroup-optionconfigurations.md

 ```
 {
   "AWSTemplateFormatVersion": "2010-09-09",
-  "Description":"APEX has a dependency on XMLDB, so, there must be at least one XMLDB when there is a APEX",
+  "Description":"APEX has a dependency on XMLDB, so, there must be at least one XMLDB when there is an APEX",
   "Parameters" : {
     "OptionName" : {
       "Type" : "String"